nephelaiio/ansible-playbooks/README.md

 ```

 You can define additional machines in the vagrant file and use other ansible provisioning settings, the inventory script will include them automatically in the inventory output

-##Layout notes
-* Place playbooks in the repo root directory ./
-* Place inventory sources in ./inventory
-* Place roles in ./roles